mad-lab-fau/gaitmap/README.md

 git clone https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git
 poetry install
 ```

+Note, that you don't need to care about the `gaitmap_mad` subpackage.
+All dependencies are specified in the main `pyproject.toml` and the `gaitmap_mad` will be installed in editable mode
+when running `poetry install`.

 To run any of the tools required for the development workflow, use the doit commands: